✅ SAFE — Watermelon

 ❌ Myth: "Watermelon is natural so dogs can eat as much as they want"

-✅ Reality: All foods — even healthy ones — follow the 10% treat rule for dogs.
-More than 10% of daily calories from treats causes nutritional imbalance, obesity, and digestive upset.
+✅ Reality: even wholesome foods sit under the 10% treat rule for dogs.
+Anything over 10% of the day's calories in treats unbalances the diet and invites weight and digestive problems.
 Natural does not mean unlimited.
 Stick to the katori portion guide below, even with fully safe foods like watermelon.

 ❌ Myth: "Watermelon-flavoured products and packaged snacks are the same as fresh Watermelon"

 ✅ Reality: Packaged watermelon products — juices, dried forms, flavoured biscuits — frequently contain xylitol, added salt, sugar, or preservatives that are harmful or toxic to dogs.
 Only plain, fresh watermelon with no additives should be given.
-Always read the ingredient list before sharing any packaged food.
+Never share a packaged product without first checking the full ingredient list.

 ❌ Myth: "Street dogs eat scraps including Watermelon, so it must be completely safe for all dogs"